paulveillard/cybersecurity-pki/PKI-Architecture.md

 If you’re using PKI to secure internal assets or networks, then running a private CA might be the best option.
 In this scenario, you’ll need to make your own decisions about the PKI architecture — we’ll go over the basics of what you need to know in this article.

-Public-key infrastructure (PKI) is what makes internet encryption and digital signatures work.
+> Public-key infrastructure (PKI) is what makes internet encryption and digital signatures work.
 When you visit your bank website you are told it is encrypted and verified.

+### 1.3 - Why choose a publicly trusted PKI?

+### 1.4 - Why choose a privately trusted PKI?

 ## 2 - What is PKI Architecture?